juaneth/Omnipetal/README.md

 ```
 Then from inside the folder run `npm i` to install all dependecies (Electron, Electron Forge etc.) and it should all be great from there!

-Then to start Omnipetal just run `npm run start` and to debug just run `npm run dev`
+Then to start Omnipetal just run `npm run dev`, DO NOT RUN `npm start` OR `npm run start` This will auto update and crash!

 ### Build
 To build Omnipetal just run `npm run make` and this wll put the build in `./out/make/[Platform]/`